pyrogn/gamblingR/README.md

 -   [x] Write 5 strategies with decent logic
 -   [x] Write functions for plots
 -   [x] Make readable html
--   [ ] Add some comments, make code a bit more readable
+-   [x] Add some comments, make code a bit more readable (so far so good)

 Less important: